Australian Tax Rates – Taxing the Economic Recovery

 Australian Tax Rates – ANZ Bank Profit

 Encouraging people to invest for retirement keeps money in the market and our market needs it.
 Not just in terms of stocks, but also property, given the ability to now have property as part of super.
 Property and construction is at the grass roots of economic growth and needs support from super money to help kick things back into gear.
 ANZ bank profit of $3bn has also raised the eyebrows from those in need of a quick $12bn.
 The company will pay its taxes, and the coffers will get their share of it, but should it be taxed more?
-Is it fair it made so much money?
+Is it fair to make so much money?

 Why not ask the share holders – they voted with their money to hold the stock and not only have they been rewarded with strong gains from the stock – up more than 40% in the past 12 months, but will get the added bonus of a healthy dividend too.
 And rightly so – is it fair they get this – absolutely – they saved, they invested, they took the risks associated with holding shares and now they are rewarded.